weijen17/ReportGenerationAsgn/README.md

 3. After executing main.py, the generated final report will be in **artifact/report** directory.

-## Evaluation Steps
+## Evaluation Usage

 1. Bash run "python eval_exec.py".
 The result will be available in **eval/eval_result** directory.
 2. The available metrics are ['coherence','conciseness','coverage','faithfulness'].
 3. Report and subtask level evaluation are available.
 By default, faithfulness is evaluated at the subtask level, while coherence, conciseness, and coverage are evaluated at the report level.
 Have to modify eval_exec.py for other variation.
+4. The eval result for report level will be a list, where the first element being the score (1-5), and the second element being the justification.
+Whereas for The eval result for subtask level will be a list, where the fourth element being the score (1-5), the fifth element being the justification, and the first 3 elements being the metadata of subtask.

 ## Module Workflow